Rookout/tutorial-java/README.md

 ## Usage

 - Log in to [the Rookout IDE][rookout-app-url].
+- Select the server(s) to debug based on the labels in the server selection screen
 - Add the source code according to the instructions using the left pane **Source View**

     <details>